 Margins of Influence*

-On the first day of our senior year, word of a hot new English teacher spread through the halls of my all-girls school like the wildfire that it was.
-When my best friend and I hovered outside our journalism class, trying to get a peek at our new teacher, Lynn ** nearly spit out the Hawaiian Punch she'd carried over from our lunch period when we spotted him.
-There was no way this 23-year-old Paul Rudd look-alike was our teacher.
+On the first day of our senior year, a rumor raced through the halls of my all-girls school: like the wildfire that it was—there was a hot new, young new English teacher.
+In a school where nothing ever changed, he was the plot twist none of us saw coming.
+When my best friend and I raced to our journalism class after lunch, we did a spit take with our Hawaiian Punch when we spotted him — there was no way this Paul Rudd look-alike was our teacher.

-Said teacher stood aware of the commotion he was causing and beckoned us in from the hallway.
+Said teacher stood aware of the commotion he was causing and beckoned us into class from the hallway.
 And with that, he absolutely changed the trajectory of my life.

 Derek Langley.
 Twenty-three years old and assigned to our high school through a teacher training program with a local university.
 The universe crafted a ruse in our favor, placing him at the only all-girls public high school in the country.
 It was as if the collective energy of hundreds of teenage girls had manifested him from their very dreams.